 - (1) In conjunction with the General Counsel, obtain and approve the lists of excepted activities and the employees requested to perform those activities including any follow-on requests for employee recalls from Departmental elements.
-The NNSA General Counsel must concur on all such requests from NNSA, in coordination with the General Counsel and CHCO. - (2) Prepare examples of furlough notices consistent with OPM and DOE regulations and policies, and transmit the examples to the General Counsel for review and approval. - (4) Delegate to servicing human resources offices authority to issue furlough notices to the field elements. - (5) Manage the batch processing of furlough personnel actions for all applicable Departmental elements.

-(6) Provide guidance on the rights and benefits of employees while they are in a furlough status.

-(7) Coordinate the review and approval of employee recalls with the General Counsel and NNSA General Counsel.
+The NNSA General Counsel must concur on all such requests from NNSA, in coordination with the General Counsel and CHCO. - (2) Prepare examples of furlough notices consistent with OPM and DOE regulations and policies, and transmit the examples to the General Counsel for review and approval. - (3) Delegate to servicing human resources offices authority to issue furlough notices to the field elements. - (4) Manage the batch processing of furlough personnel actions for all applicable Departmental elements. - (5) Provide guidance on the rights and benefits of employees while they are in a furlough status. - (6) Coordinate the review and approval of employee recalls with the General Counsel and NNSA General Counsel.

-e.
-Heads of Contracting Activities.

-- (1) Comply with directions and information requests issued by the Senior Procurement Executive. - (2) Suspend acquisition and assistance awards pending validation of program award decisions. - (3) Facilitate the deobligation of funds for unexpired appropriation accounts through contract modifications to maximize funds availability for DOE activities. - (4) Ensure timely modification of contracts in accordance with program determinations. - (5) Ensure contract actions have been properly approved.

-f.
-Program Managers at Headquarters and Field Elements.

-- (1) Review all pending and active program release or obligation documents to determine whether the action should be continued or canceled. - (2) Submit each program release document or obligation document to the appropriate senior official, pursuant to paragraph 6.a., for review and to determine whether the request appears to be for an excepted function. - (3) Certify on each program release document that the commitment or obligation of funds is excepted in accordance with the functions permitted during a period of funding hiatus.
+- f.
+Heads of Contracting Activities. - (1) Comply with directions and information requests issued by the Senior Procurement Executive. - (2) Suspend acquisition and assistance awards pending validation of program award decisions. - (3) Facilitate the deobligation of funds for unexpired appropriation accounts through contract modifications to maximize funds availability for DOE activities. - (4) Ensure timely modification of contracts in accordance with program determinations. - (5) Ensure contract actions have been properly approved. - g.
+Director, Office of Administration, Office of Management (MA). - (1) In conjunction with the CFO and the General Counsel, provide guidance on travel during a lapse of appropriation to the designated Program and Field officials. - (2) Respond promptly to requests made by the CFO and the General Counsel for travel-related information or guidance. - h.
+Program Managers at Headquarters and Field Elements. - (1) Review all pending and active program release or obligation documents to determine whether the action should be continued or canceled. - (2) Submit each program release document or obligation document to the appropriate senior official, pursuant to paragraph 6.a., for review and to determine whether the request appears to be for an excepted function. - (3) Certify on each program release document that the commitment or obligation of funds is excepted in accordance with the functions permitted during a period of funding hiatus. - i.

-g.
 Chief Information Officer (CIO).

-Prepare and distribute guidance on the use of federally funded technology devices as required, after review by the General Counsel.
+Prepare and distribute guidance on the use of federally funded technology devices as required, after review by the General Counsel. - j.

-h.
 NNSA General Counsel.
 Coordinate with the CHCO and the General Counsel on the review and approval of excepted employees and recalled employees for NNSA.

-i.
+k.
 Field Chief Financial Officers.